Pamphiliidae

 Diet

-feed on foliage. plants include Pinaceae (Pinus resinosa, P. strobus, Picea, Cedrus libani), Fagaceae (Quercus rubra), Rosaceae (Rubus spp., Rosa multiflora, Padus obtusata, Crataegus spp.), Viburnum opulus (Adoxaceae), Cornus spp.
+Larvae feed on plant foliage. plants include Pinaceae (Pinus resinosa, P. strobus, Picea, Cedrus libani), Fagaceae (Quercus rubra), Rosaceae (Rubus spp., Rosa multiflora, Padus obtusata, Crataegus spp.), Viburnum opulus (Adoxaceae), Cornus spp.
 (Cornaceae), and Astilbe spp.
 (Saxifragaceae).

 Host Associations